These are the most frequently asked questions that we get:

 10) Should there be any flames?

 No. You should never see flames when using a true infrared heater correctly.
 The only time you may see a flame is when sealants or crack fillers catch on fire.
-If you see this, move the heater and rake the burning material away, you don't want it in your patch anyway.
+You should do all you can to try and avoid these materials in the first place, but if you have this issue just move the heater away and rake the burning material out of the patch.

 11) Will Infrared burn the asphalt?

 No. True infrared heaters work by heating from the inside out of a material instead of using direct heat.
 The only time you can burn asphalt with true infrared heat is if you leave it on for an unnecessarily long time.
 However, there are some other heaters out there that rely on flames and direct heat that can burn asphalt and give infrared a bad name.
 Be careful to study the product to ensure it does create true infrared rays.